dbh/az-104-reference/VM/vm_avail_sets.md

 * redundancy
   * mult VMs in set
 * each app tier in separate availability sets
-* combine load balancer with availabilitysets
+* combine load balancer with availability sets
 * use managed disks with the VMs

 ## How/Create